OUR PLANNED MEETINGS FOR 2021

 Meetings will be at Manchester Central Library and will, of course, be in line with any government guidelines that might be in force at the time.
 It remains possible that our calendar of events might be rescheduled.

 Booking on Eventbrite is essential for meetings with invited speakers.
 Please follow us here, on Eventbrite and on social media to confirm dates and, for most meetings, check when booking opens on Eventbrite.

-*Booking costs for non-members are generally recoverable for visitors who join the society at the meeting.
+*Booking costs for non-members are generally fixed at £3.
 If a meeting includes additional costs (such as admission fees to another venue) these will be payable by all attendees and not refundable.

 Subject to Covid-19 restrictions and advice) In normal times the Anglo Scots hold meetings every month except August and December; usually these meetings are on the 3rd Saturday of the month (but other local events and the availability of speakers sometimes make a change of date more reasonable) and we try to find the best speakers to help us discover more about our Scottish heritage.

 These are our next planned meetings.
 We hope we can hold them on the dates stated but, where possible, we have reserved alternative dates should the need arise.
 Booking on Eventbrite is essential for these meetings (please see the calendar page) so follow us on this page, on our social media and on Eventbrite to check when booking opens.
 Meetings will be at Manchester Central Library and will of course be in line with any government guidelines that might be in force at the time.
 Until then – stay safe and keep well!

 Our branch Annual Meeting will be held first, after which the chairman will introduce Chris Paton.